sanchez0408/bellabeat-fitness-analysis/README.md

 - Creation of analysis-ready tables

 📓 SQL queries are available in the /sql folder

+## 🚩 Limitations

+- The dataset contains activity and sleep records from a limited sample of Fitbit users
+- Data was collected over approximately two months, which may not reflect long-term behavior
+- Device non-wear or partial wear may affect the accuracy of activity and sleep measurements
+- Demographic information was unavailable, limiting user segmentation and personalization analysis
+- Observed relationships represent correlations and should not be interpreted as causal effects
+- The dataset was collected in 2016, user behavior and wearable technology usage may have evolved since then

 ## 📊 Analysis Highlights
 ### 1. Activity Patterns